Ituri River

-The Ituri River is a river of the Democratic Republic of the Congo.
+The Ituri River (French: Rivière Ituri) is a river of the Democratic Republic of the Congo.
 It is the main tributary of the Aruwimi River, which forms where the Ituri meets the Nepoko River.

 It gives its name to Ituri Province.

 Course

 The Ituri has its headwaters in province of Haut-Uélé in the mountains to the west of Lake Albert, about 15 km north of Kaladau.

 It flows generally south into Ituri province, and flows past Mongbwalu to the east.

 It is joined from the left by Shari River to the northeast of Irumu about 45 km south-southwest of Bunia.

 It is joined from the left by the Malibongo River near Komanda Helipad.

 From there it flows in a generally westward direction to Bomili in Tshopo province, where it is joined by the Nepoko River to form the Aruwimi.

 The Ituri is 650 km long.
 The Aruwimi is 380 km long, giving a combined length of 1030 km.

 The river flows through the 63000 km2 Ituri Rainforest.

 About one-fifth of the rainforest is made up of the Okapi Wildlife Reserve, a World Heritage Site.